 Two resolutions are attached, one supporting the ISD budget and one disapproving it.
 They are presented to the Board tonight for information and discussion, with adoption of one at the May 19, 2022, regular meeting.

 SUPERINTENDENT SEARCH

-Dr. Ruskin stated that in the interest of time and because there is no reason for the administration to be here.
-She stated that they had requested to leave and they will be leaving now.
+Dr. Ruskin stated that the administration will be leaving now.
 The Board took a brief two (2) minute break beginning at 8:40 p.m.
 The Board returned at 8:51 p.m.

 Superintendent Posting Discussion